GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-microservices/README.md

 https://github.com/willypalacin/vpc-network-tester/tree/main

-Build an image and push it to Artifact Registry, setting the corresponding Terraform variable to its URL.
+You will need to [build an image and push it to Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images), setting the corresponding Terraform variable to its URL.
 Add the main project ID in `terraform.tfvars`.
 E.g.:

 ```tfvars
 image_configs = {